shahriar-math1364/data-science-/Project3/readme.md

 **Hyperparameter Tuning:** Grid Search Cross Validation was utilized for each algorithm to identify the optimal set of hyperparameters.
 Here is the result of the Grid Search:

 ![Gridsearch](https://github.com/shahriar-math1364/data-science-/blob/main/Project3/images/result.png)

+## Results

+The SVM emerged as the superior model, delivering the highest accuracy among all tested algorithms.